-Borehole geophysical logs (e.g. natural gamma, caliper, acoustic imaging, nuclear magnetic resonance) and core and drill chips are used to identify lithologies and stratigraphic sequences but can also be used to determine the mechanical stratigraphy and the distribution of fractures relative to lithology in the sequence, and stress via borehole breakout methods.
-Direct observation of faults and fractures, and the nature of the fault plane in core - for example, the presence of fault gouge or precipitates - assists with the interpretation of discrete flow pathways and hydrogeological properties of porous rock.
-Measurement while drilling data can also provide information about rock strength, loss of downhole pressures or returns.
+Borehole geophysical logs (e.g. natural gamma, caliper, acoustic imaging, nuclear magnetic resonance), core and drill chips are used to identify lithologies and stratigraphic sequences, but can also be used to determine the mechanical stratigraphy and the distribution of fractures relative to lithology in the sequence, and stress via borehole breakout methods.
+Direct observation of faults and fractures, and the nature of the fault plane in core assists with the interpretation of discrete flow pathways and hydrogeological properties of porous rock.
+Measurement while drilling can also provide information about rock strength, loss of downhole pressures or returns.